marbienjimeno/configure-ad/README.md

 - Step 1: Set up our resources in Azure.
 - Step 2: Ensure connectivity between our client machine and the Domain Controller.
 - Step 3: Install Active Directory.
-- Step 4: Create an Admin account and a normal User account in Active Directory.
+- Step 4: Create an Admin account in Active Directory.
 - Step 5: Join our Client-1 machine to our domain (mydomain.com).
+- Step 6: Setup Remote Desktop for non-administrative users on Client-1
-- Step 6: Create additional users and attempt to log into our CLient-1 machine as on of the users.
+- Step 7: Create additional users and attempt to log into our Client-1 machine as on of the users.

 <h2>Deployment and Configuration Steps</h2>